beakbahama/log/docs/chins.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
-- **2024-09-22**: Added "Addressing Skepticism and Future Steps for Verification" and moved and enhanced part of preface into "Introduction: So What's a Chin For?"
+- **2024-09-22**: Added *Addressing Skepticism and Future Steps for Verification*, moved and enhanced part of preface into *Introduction: So What's a Chin For?*, and updated titles
-- **2024-09-21**: Added "Reflections on Losing the Chin Sensation in Childhood", did some cleanup
+- **2024-09-21**: Added *Reflections on Losing the Chin Sensation in Childhood*, did some cleanup
-- **2024-09-18**: Added "Overview of Childhood Sensations and Experiences", revised conclusion, and added "Closing Thoughts" section, including a poem
+- **2024-09-18**: Added *Overview of Childhood Sensations and Experiences*, revised conclusion, and added *Closing Thoughts* section, including a poem
 - **2024-09-15**: Added preface, alternate titles, resources, planned additions, and a placeholder TOC for the planned sections